 Types of equity release

 There are two types of equity release:

-The lifetime mortgage is a type of equity release where the property is still owned by the mortgage holder and the mortgage capital and interest is repaid either when the homeowner dies or goes into long-term care.
+A lifetime mortgage is a form of equity release where the homeowner retains ownership of the property.
+The mortgage capital and interest is then repaid when the homeowner passes away or enters long-term care.

-Typically, with a lifetime mortgage, you borrow up to 50% of the property value and are able to live in the property until you die, or the property is sold if you move into long-term care accommodation.
+Typically, with a lifetime mortgage, you borrow up to 50% of the property value and are able to live in the property until you die, or the property is sold if you move into long-term care.
 This type of equity release is the most commonly used.